My Homelab

 Monitoring

-My monitoring is locally hosted using uptime kuma which gives a good dashboard and alerts me through discord webhook.
-I have 5 uptime kuma and one master which the 5 are on each separate network and the master checking if all 5 are up.
+My monitoring is locally hosted using uptime kuma which gives a good dashboard and alerts me through Discord webhook.
+I have 5 uptime kuma and one master, which the 5 are on each separate network and the master checking if all 5 are up.
 One of them is at someone else's house to check if my house is down.

 Testing